Checked March 2024

 More than anything else, that data gave me hope from a source I could rely on.
-There it was in black and white, in the New England Journal of Medicine no less.
+There it was in the New England Journal of Medicine.
 Commonly held beliefs that overall survival time was only in the 10 year range (still held to be true in many quarters) was “not exactly accurate”!

 For the first ten years after my diagnosis my interest in natural strategies grew as I was determined to do everything I could to help myself and increase my odds of experiencing extended healthy survival.

 With the advent of the internet, LymphomaSurvival.com took shape in 1999.
 It covered the ideas and suggestions on what I had learned over the years regarding both natural strategies and treatment considerations.

 Until about 2008, many of my natural strategies were developed from the field of alternative medicine.
 Hundreds of options were available.
 There were some new ideas (714X, hydrazine sulfate, IV vitamin C, LDN, ++>), but many others were just carryovers from folklore developed over the decades.
 Some of the alternative medicine advice appeared to help, but most of it didn’t.
 You learn, and hopefully still live.

 Fast forward to around 2010; now a different view of cancer emerges, coming from research done primarily by geneticists and biochemists.
 This new research revealed that cancer does not occur just because of “bad luck”.
 Cancer is a genetic disorder regulated partly by initial mutations but mostly by gene expression following diagnosis.
 Accordingly, our natural strategies program was altered to include the new research.

 We admire survivors who take steps to become proactive in helping themselves.